 Figure out your replacements

 If you are someone who is a heavy meat eater, that is, someone who used to eat meat(or an animal product for that matter) most days of the week, becoming vegan is going to be a bit challenging at first.
+Talking about replacements, you may be looking to figure out what vegan replacements for dairy and meat products actually are.
+You can do so in the following blogs -

 You’re going to be craving calorie-dense, high carb food, which is essentially what meat is composed of.
 If you are not a meat eater, then going vegan shouldn’t be that difficult considering that all you’d have to change out are the dairy, egg, or seafood products.
 So with that being said, find out all your meat replacements, whether it is mock meat, seitan, tofu, jackfruit, or anything that will give you that same mouthfeel of meat.
 Incorporate it into your diet the same way you did for meat products.
 Vezlay and Gooddot, both, have a wide range of mock meat products that you can take advantage of.
 Each of them has been tuned specifically to cater to its usage in some particular dish.
 These are not just satiating in terms of texture and taste, but will fulfill the need for protein as well.